November 16, 2021

 after the divorce he still occupies my dream houses,

-knocking legs off the table, littering his foul moods
+knocking legs off the table,

 for me to pick up.

-I am tired of his consistent returns, his heart
+I am tired of his returns--his heart

 a shoddy foundation, mold and cracks up every wall,

-the crawl filled with stagnant water that will never
+the crawl filled with stagnant water

 On his good days he struts, proud

-of my accumulation he still feels is due him
+of my accumulation he still feels is due him—

-simply because he chose me as his mark,
+because he chose me as his mark,

 some star-crossed Rapunzel who let him in.

-See how He shies from open window and doors,
+See how he shies from open window and doors,

 clinging to archways?

-Finally, I suspect he fears my dormant strength.
+Finally, I suspect he fears my dormant strength—

-The thunderbolts I could summon.
+the thunderbolts I could summon,

-The volcanic rock 60 feet below.
+the volcanic rock sixty feet below.

 If only I weren’t still trying to be nice.

-I have let the Universe shake it in its own time
+I have let the Universe shake it in its own time,

-So many disappointing men and I’ve made sure
+So many disappointing men, and I’ve made sure

-they all land softly, nothing broken,
+they all land softly--nothing broken,

-blind to any light that might come in.
+blinding any light that might come in.

 The promise of a brighter future hinges

-on my ex being gone.
-Now it seems that my house
+on his being gone.
+Now it seems

-has become my heart’s grave.
+my heart’s grave.

-Come daylight - how afraid we all are
+Come daylight - how afraid we are

-to draw the Tarot Tower.
-Epiphanies hurt.
+to draw the Tower.

 The familiar, whether wanted or not